 Thus, it is assumed that a comprehensive and rational development policy for rural America is a desirable and necessary goal.
-Intrinsic to such a policy is a housing strategy which contains, as one major element, a significant rehabilitation effort.
+Intrinsic to such a policy is a housing strategy which contains, as one major element, a significant repair/rehabilitation effort.

-Rehabilitation Component
+Repair/Rehabilitation Component

-The rehabilitation effort which is undertaken, beyond what presently exists in a limited fashion, must take into account the peculiar characteristics which differentiate rural from urban America.
-Among these are necessarily the recognition of the presently limited capacity and will of the private sector to undertake rehab programs of any scale, and the concomitant recognition that the public, governmental role must thus be proportionately increased.
+The repair/rehabilitation effort which is undertaken, beyond that presently exists in a limited fashion, must take into account the peculiar characteristics which differentiate rural from urban America.
+Among these are necessarily the recognition of the presently limited capacity and will of the private sector to undertake rehab/repair programs of any scale, and the concomitant recognition that the public, governmental role must thus be proportionately increased.

-Public institutions to deliver rehabilitation services must be strengthened where they exist, and new ones created, on the state and sub-state levels where they are absent.
-Such delivery echanisms would provide rehabilitation as part of a comprehensive housing delivery system.
+Public institutions to deliver repair/rehabilitation services must be strengthened where they exist, and new ones created, on the state and sub-state levels where they are absent.
+Such delivery mechanisms would provide repair/rehabilitation as part of a comprehensive housing delivery system.
 This system would include, among other elements, new construction, site development, water and sewer treatment and all levels of subsidy including demand-type subsidies such as housing allowances and section 23 leases.